Natal Border Guard: Origin

 The British High Commissioner for Southern Africa Sir Henry Bartle Frere had ambitions to form a confederation of all the British possessions in Southern Africa.
 He planned the annexation of the independent Zulu Kingdom, which was opposed by King Cetshwayo and led to the Anglo-Zulu War of 1879.
 As part of preparations for this war the British military commander in Southern Africa, Frederic Thesiger (who later became Lord Chelmsford and is more commonly known by that name), implemented defensive measures in the British Colony of Natal.

 Natal's border with the Zulu Kingdom lay along the Mzinyathi (Buffalo) and Thukela (Tugela) rivers.
+Natal was split into seven defensive districts of which three directly bordered Zululand: district I from the Transvaal border east beyond Rorke's Drift, district VI in the centre and district VII towards the Indian Ocean coast in the east.
+Districts II and III lay south behind the border districts and districts IV and V further south behind them.

-Natal was split into seven defensive districts of which three directly bordered Zululand.
-To defend this border Chelmsford sought to raise a 6,000-strong auxiliary force under control of the civil authorities.
+To defend the border Chelmsford sought to raise a 6,000-strong auxiliary force under control of the civil authorities.
 This would supplement the existing Natal Native Contingent (NNC) auxiliary which was under military control and expected to participate in the forthcoming invasion.
 The existing Natal volunteer military units were insufficient to ensure defence of the colony as many had been earmarked to form part of the invading force.